cultureamp/deploy-templates-buildkite-plugin/README.md

 This plugin aims to extend the functionality from the [step-templates plugin](https://github.com/cultureamp/step-templates-buildkite-plugin), with a focus on centralizing and automating deployment config.

-## How it works

-TODO: explanation on template and selector usage alongside plugin...

-## Environment variable behavior

-### Load order of .env files

-If an .env file is found in S3, it will be loaded first.
-Then if an .env file is found in the local repo it will be loaded second, overriding any vars previously loaded.

-### Behavior depending on .env file contents

-This plugin currently requires an `.env` file matching the STEP_ENVIRONMENT name to be present either in the configured S3 bucket, or alongside the step_template file in the repository's .buildkite folder.

-If the file is not found in S3, the plugin will check for a matching file in the local repo.
-If there aren't matching files in either location, the plugin will return an error and prevent further deployment.

-Environment files containing only empty lines, or only comments, will not be loaded.

 ## Plugin Properties

 ### `step-template` (Type: string, Required)